-Starting in September 2019, all new and existing ad campaigns will migrate to Facebook campaign budget optimization — and the once-elective feature won’t be optional anymore.
+Beginning in 2020, all new and existing ad campaigns will migrate to Facebook campaign budget optimization — and the once-elective feature won’t be optional anymore.
 It will be mandatory that advertisers set one central Facebook ad set budget for the platform to automatically and continuously distribute top performing ad sets in real time.

 According to Facebook, this change will generate the best possible results for every campaign: